What is Nuclear Medicine?

 - You will return two hours after your injection for the final set of images.

-- You may leave the hospital during the break and there are no restrictions during that time.
+- You may leave the hospital during the break.
+There are no restrictions during that time.

 - For the second set of images, you will again lie on your back with the camera above your neck.